mmorey/mmorey.github.io/_posts/2013-12-10-automated-email-backup.md

 </plist>
 ```

-To schedule the job use the `StartCalendarInterval` key, which follows the [crontab scheduling convention](https://developer.apple.com/library/mac/documentation/Darwin/Reference/ManPages/man5/crontab.5.html#//apple_ref/doc/man/5/crontab "crontab man page").
-For this example the job is scheduled to run everyday at 3 AM.
+To set the schedule of the job use the `StartCalendarInterval` key, which follows the [crontab scheduling convention](https://developer.apple.com/library/mac/documentation/Darwin/Reference/ManPages/man5/crontab.5.html#//apple_ref/doc/man/5/crontab "crontab man page").
+In this example the job is scheduled to run everyday at 3 AM.

 To notify launchd of the new job you can use the `launchctl load` command.